-These tasty snapper don't get very big, but they have a wonderful flavor.
+These tasty snappers don't get very big, but they have a wonderful flavor.
 To me, they have a milder flavor than their more popular relatives, red snapper.
-The pale pink flesh is sweet and firm and can be cooked in a variety of ways: fried whole, filleted and fried, pan broiled, or baked.
-Our favorite way to cook mangrove snapper is to remove the entrails and scales, stuff the body cavity with crabmeat, and grill it over moderately hot coals.
+The pale pink flesh is sweet and firm and can be cooked in a variety of ways: fried whole, filleted and fried, pan-broiled, or baked.
+Our favorite way to cook mangrove snapper is to remove the entrails and scales, stuff the body cavity with crab meat, and grill it over moderately hot coals.
 Drizzle it with melted butter and sprinkle with your favorite spices.

 6. Spotted Seatrout